normful/foodsorce/a7-teamtau-user-stories-and-demo-script.md

 - Set marker options to properly set description to false when another click handler method is called on a marker.
 (Issue #80)
 - Create a method which hides the marker description when the current marker is clicked on.
 (Issue #81)

+Demo Tasks:

+1. Click on the `Find Food` navigation link.
+2. Click on any Vendor Marker on Map.
+3. Look at VendorInfoPage.
+4. Click on same Vendor Marker.
+5. Click again on any Vendor Marker on Map.
+6. Click on another Vendor Marker.

 ### **As a logged in user, I want to be able to save a list of my favourite food vendors so I can remember which food vendors I want to try out.**

 Priority: 3